lukecp5/marvel-library/README.md

 1. Build out the frame of the user interface(header, containers, script imports, style imports, etc.)
 2. Get a list of marvel characters and make an array containing them(10+)
-3. Design a system with JS that creates cards/list items for a list of preselected marvel characters
+3. Use JavaScript on the main page to gather data from the Marvel and IMDB APIs about the character's movies, thumbnail, and statistics when selected from the dropdown menu
-4. Build the click handlers for the cards, so that when the user clicks a character, their information and comics are displayed for the user
+4. Build a click handler for the button below character stats, so that when the user clicks it, they are taken to that specific characters page
 5. Add a link to the characters wiki when clicked
-6. Add a button to the character page to take the user back to the main menu
+6. Create a template and use the Marvel data to populate the data for the selected character when a user navigates to the character page
+7. On the character page, dynamically generate cards for randomly selected comics from the character with a description, title, and link to buy it on Ebay

 <!-- MVP Features -->
 ## MVP Features

 - Thumbnail of character
 - Description of character(From Marvel or Wikipedia)
 - Characters origin year
 - List of comics including character
+- Find each comic on Ebay
+- Link to the Wikipedia page for the character
-- Link to the Wiki for the character
+- Link to the Marvel Wiki page for the character
-- See a list of stories the character is involved in

 <!-- Possible/Future features -->

 ## Future Features